 - 17 – ML map page.
 Holds information about which extents in a GAM interval have changed while in bulk-logged mode since the last backup.
 This is what allows you to switch to bulk-logged mode for bulk-loads and index rebuilds without worrying about breaking a backup chain.
 The first one is page 7 in each file.

-- This is mostly unused.
-For data and index pages it will always be 4.
-For all other pages it will always be 0 – except PFS pages.
+- This stores a few values about the page.
+For data and index pages, if the field is 4, that means all the rows on the page are the same fixed size.
 If a PFS page has m_typeFlagBits of 1, that means that at least one of the pages in the PFS interval mapped by the PFS page has at least one ghost record.

 - This is the level that the page is part of in the b-tree.

 - Levels are numbered from 0 at the leaf-level and increase to the single-page root level (i.e. the top of the b-tree).